AMS Newsletter

 We are currently seeing an increase in seasonal viral illnesses among students, including common colds, gastrointestinal viruses, and flu-like symptoms.
 While most of these illnesses are mild, they can spread quickly in a school setting.

-To help keep our school community healthy, please
+To help keep our school community healthy, please:

 · Keep your child home if they have a fever, vomiting, diarrhea, or are feeling too unwell to participate in school activities.